zzzprojects/learn-orm/tutorials/selenium-webdriver/choosing-best-locators.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/finding-elements-1.png">

 That's why if you look for `id="email"` on the entire page, you will see that it is only a single match and it will always refer to this element.
-So use `id` whenever possible.
+Use `id` whenever possible.

 Some developers don't put `id` on their HTML elements, so as an automation engineer you ask the developers to add an `id` to their HTML elements.